Mary-kk/IMDB-Movie-Analysis-SQL/README.md

 - ## **Most Popular Genres by Year**

 - ## **Can Rating, Votes, or Metascore Predict Movie Success (Revenue)?**

-## Visualizations
-Using the cleaned and processed dataset, I generated several visualizations to communicate the insights visually.

-- **Top-Rated Movies by Genre**
-- **Genre Rating Trend Over the Years**
-- **Revenue vs. Rating for Movies**

 ## Skills Demonstrated